| INTRODUCTION · PROGRAMS · NEWS · HARDWARE · DOCUMENTS · DOWNLOAD · MISCELLANEOUS · LINKS |

 to create a script.
 I made /opt/etc/init.d/S79usbserial

-(it needs to have a name that comes before S80oww so that it
+(it needs to have a name that comes before S80oww

 runs first).
-The contents are just the insmod lines
+The contents are just the insmod

 for your setup.

-Be sure to make the file executable (chmod a+xr /opt/etc/init.d/S79usbserial).
+Be sure to make the file executable (chmod a+xr /opt/etc/init.d/S79usbserial

 devices driver USB